aberke/fingerprinting-study/data/README.md

 # Data

+The de-identified data are provided for research purposes and should not be used in attempts to re-identify study participants.

 Data are downloaded directly from Qualtrics to /data/unprocessed/.
 The unprocessed data are kept private.

 Preprocessed data are made public.